NEW: No casualties reported, damage not as significant as feared, official says

 Farmers wanted rain

-Noul is been menacing the northeastern Philippines at a time when a volcano, Mount Bulusan, has been spewing ash in southern Luzon.
+While Noul has been menacing the northeastern Philippines, Mount Bulusan has been spewing ash in southern Luzon.

 Farmers in Luzon were hoping the storm would weaken while still providing much needed rains after a dry spell in the region, according to the charity World Vision.